I5UCC/VRC-ASL_Gestures/README.md

 This Repository has different gesture controllers that can be used, dependent on the controller you use:
 - Index Controller with ![VRCThumbParams-MOD](https://github.com/benaclejames/VRCThumbParams) (Might need to build the dll yourself)<br/>
-- Index Controller without any mods
+- Index Controller without any mods (Updated with more features soon)
 - Oculus Touch Controllers (or any other controller) Left/Right Hand Dominant versions available.
 - A combined Controller for both index and Oculus Controllers (Nice for public avatars) (Does still require the ![VRCThumbParams-MOD](https://github.com/benaclejames/VRCThumbParams) when used with index)